laekov/fastmoe/README.md

 Python components.
 Use `python setup.py install` to easily install and enjoy using FastMoE for training.

-The distributed expert feature is disabled by default.
-If you want to enable it, pass environment variable `USE_NCCL=1` to the setup script.
+The distributed expert feature is enabled by default.
+If you want to disable it, pass environment variable `USE_NCCL=0` to the setup script.

 Note that an extra NCCL developer package is needed, which has to be consistent with your PyTorch's NCCL version, which can be inspected by running